-We give you the main objective of creating a website for your successful company.
-Why is having a website important?
-All you need to know.
+We give you the main objective of creating a successful website for your company.
+Why having a website is important.
+Everything you need to know.

-Many professionals end up learning in the most difficult way that, when said, does not correlate with business results.
+Many professionals end up learning the hard way, which, when said, does not correlate with business results.

 What are the objectives of your website?

 The image of your company is very important.
 You can increase your sales by 20 % per year.
-Therefore, the main objectives would be: increase the visibility of your business and create a trusted brand image for your customers.
+Therefore, the main objectives would be: to increase the visibility of your business and to create a trustworthy brand image for your customers.

-Now that you know the benefits of the goals of a website, let's take a look at some of the goals of creating a website for your company from the most common website for specific departments.
+Now that you know the benefits of website goals, let's look at some of the most common website goals for specific departments.

-To give you a starting point, I prepared a working system for your website, based on the main objectives to be pursued: here are the main objectives of a web page by department, with a quick summary of your common needs:
+To give you a starting point, I prepared a working system for your website, based on the main objectives to be pursued: here are the main objectives of a website per department, with a quick summary of their common needs:

-- ITEM: integrate with other systems; Meet security, performance, and scalability requirements.
+- ITIntegration with other systems; Meeting security, performance and scalability requirements.

-- Human Resources: Attract and recruit new employees and support current employees.
+- Human ResourcesAttracting and recruiting new employees and supporting current employees

-- Cost effectiveness: increase the profitability of the company and increase profitability.
+- ProfitabilityThe aim is to increase the profitability of the company and to increase the return on investment.

-Marketing departments often want the company's website to attract more leads and create a better brand image for the company.
-Some common website marketing objectives include:
+Marketing departments often want the company's website to attract more potential customers and create a better brand image for the company.
+Some common marketing website objectives include

 1. Generate more qualified leads

-Arguably, this is the goal of creating a website for your company that is most popular for business websites that have lead generation as their main objective (What are leads?).
-This key point is the main objective of creating a website for your company for companies that want more sales opportunities, by improving the marketing performance of their website.
+You could say that this is the goal of creating a web page for your company that is more popular for business websites that have lead generation as their main objective (What are leads?)
+This key point is the main objective of creating a website for your company for companies that want to obtain more sales opportunities, by improving the marketing performance of their website.

-Also, be sure to track qualified leads against total overall leads and set specs as to what is considered a qualified lead.
-Doing so will also measure the quality of the leads you are receiving..
+In addition, be sure to track qualified leads against the overall lead total and establish specifications as to what is considered a qualified lead.
+In doing so, you will also be measuring the quality of the leads you are receiving..

-The ability of a web page to capture information from a visitor and convert it to an ROI rate (it is a percentage of site visitors that convert to sales) is measured.
-This goal of creating a website for your company is good for companies that want to focus on the website's convertibility and is a great goal for establishing content marketing campaigns.
+The ability of a web page to capture information from a visitor and convert it into an ROI rate (is a percentage of the site visitors that are converted into sales) is measured.
+This goal of creating a web page for your company is good for companies that want to focus on website conversion capability and is a great goal for establishing content marketing campaigns.

-This goal can also help measure changes in traffic quality.
-For this type of goal of creating a website for your business, it is crucial to know the current conversion rate of your website.
-In this way, you can determine a realistic percentage increase.
+This goal can also help measure changes in the quality of traffic.
+For this type of goal of creating a website for your company, it is crucial to know the current conversion rate of your website, so you can determine a realistic percentage increase.

-This objective lends itself to measuring the effectiveness of your website to educate users about your new products or services.
-This works well for websites that have an informational purpose but do not necessarily have to generate leads or capture information, such as: micro-sites for new product launches, government and political websites, or dedicated nonprofit websites. to create awareness about a certain product, service or situation.
+This objective lends itself to measuring the effectiveness of your website in educating users about your new products or services.
+This works well for websites that have an informational purpose but don't necessarily have to generate leads or capture information, such as: micro-sites for new product launches, government and political websites, or non-profit websites dedicated to raising awareness about a certain product, service or situation.

-The only reliable way to measure this goal is by surveying users about their new product or service (brands) or cause (non-profit organizations).
+The only reliable way to measure this objective is by surveying users about their new product or service (brands) or cause (non-profit organizations).

-Ecommerce and store websites are generally focused on maximizing direct sales.
-By contrast, sales departments of companies that do not sell directly to their online customers generally want their company's online store to support sales team communications throughout the sales process.
-Therefore, some common goals of online sales websites include:
+E-commerce websites and stores generally focus on maximizing direct sales.
+In contrast, sales departments in companies that do not sell directly to their customers online generally want their company's online store to support sales team communications throughout the sales process.
+Therefore, some common goals of websites for online sales include

 4. Generate more sales

-This is the most popular goal for e-commerce websites that sell products or services online.
-Like the leadership increase targets, I recommend setting a percentage rate increase (%) rather than an absolute value sales amount.
+This is the most popular target for e-commerce websites selling products or services online.
+As with leadership growth targets, I recommend setting a percentage rate increase (%) rather than an absolute sales amount.

-This will explain seasonal fluctuations in sales and allow for more meaningful historical comparisons.
+This will explain the seasonal fluctuations in sales and allow for more meaningful historical comparisons.

 5. Improve sales conversion rate

-Similar to marketing, this objective measures the ability of a website to sell (conversion of a visitor into a customer).
-It is normally measured as a percentage of website visitors who become paying customers.
+Similar to marketing, this goal measures a website's ability to sell (convert a visitor into a customer), usually measured as a percentage of the website's visitors who become paying customers.

-Generally, this goal is best suited for eCommerce websites that want to specifically focus on maximizing a website's sales power.
-This goal can also help measure changes in traffic quality.
+Generally, this objective is best suited to e-commerce websites that want to focus specifically on maximizing the sales power of a website.
+This objective can also help measure changes in the quality of traffic.

 6. Improve sales support

-If the function of your website is to help validate and support sales team communications throughout the sales process, this could be a good goal.
-It can be difficult to measure whether the primary function of the website is not to generate leads, but to help validate and support leads that the sales team generates offline.
+If the function of your website is to help validate and support the sales team's communications throughout the sales process, this could be a good goal.
+It can be difficult to measure whether the primary function of the website is not to generate leads, but to help validate and support the leads that the sales team generates offline.

-As a goal, you can track their sales team to see if the new website supports them better: improving online support.
-Customers visiting the website will see consistent messages from those sent by the sales team.
-This should increase the closing rate of the 5% (measured through CRM and after redesigning the website).
+As a goal, you can track their sales team to see if the new website supports them better: improved online support.
+Customers visiting the website will see consistent messages from the sales team.
+This should increase the 5% close rate (measured through CRM and after redesigning the website).

-Therefore, if your website provides a support function for your existing customers.
-Next, improve customer satisfaction through better user experience and service.
-Also, reducing the time it takes to complete certain tasks can be a good satisfaction target for your website:
+Therefore, if your website provides a support function for your existing customers, then improve customer satisfaction through a better user experience and service.
+In addition, reducing the time it takes to complete certain tasks can be a good satisfaction target for your website:

 7. Improve customer satisfaction

-As a result, measuring customer satisfaction online is a tricky topic.
-If the goal of your website is to improve customer satisfaction through user experience, you should consider doing qualitative research in the form of surveying your customers before and after a new design.
+As a result, measuring customer satisfaction online is a complicated issue.
+If the goal of your website is to improve customer satisfaction through the user experience, you should consider conducting qualitative research in the form of surveying your customers before and after a new design.

-This type of lens is ideal for websites that have a support function for existing clients, patients (healthcare), such as a website for a dental clinic.
+This type of goal is ideal for websites that have a support function for existing customers, patients (medical care), such as a website for a dental clinic.

 8. Reduce the time to complete a task

-Similar to the previous goal, a more quantitative way to measure customer satisfaction is to look at the time it takes to complete certain tasks on the website.
-Let's face it, nobody likes to see their lost time.
+Similar to the previous objective, a more quantitative way to measure customer satisfaction is to look at the time it takes to complete certain tasks on the website.
+Let's face it, no one likes to see their time wasted.

-Continuing with the example above, a medical patient who can spend less time on a hospital website, making appointments and paying bills.
-You are more likely to report a better user experience.
-Therefore, it stands to reason that the less time it takes to complete this task, the happier your customers will become.
+Continuing with the previous example, a medical patient who may spend less time on a hospital website, making appointments and paying bills, is more likely to report a better user experience.
+Therefore, it is logical to think that the less time it takes to complete this task, the happier your customers will become.

-If your website has a particular function that your users have a lot of access to (a certain function, access to information, registration, bill payment, etc.), you can set the goal of reducing the time it will take to complete that action.
-We already carry out this type of services in the web design for doctors.
+If your website has a particular function that your users access a lot (a certain function, access to information, registration, bill payment, etc.), you can set a goal to reduce the time it will take to complete that action.
+We already perform these types of services at the web design for doctors.

-Web designers and content creators are often the first line of defense for your company's website.
-They are generally in charge of maintenance: they manage the web, functions and keep the content updated.
+Web designers and content creators are usually the first line of defense for your company's website, and they are usually in charge of maintenance: they manage the website, functions and keep the content updated.

-They work with content management systems (CMS) and other website management tools to do their jobs.
-Most of them would agree to setting the following goals for a new design:
+They work with content management systems (CMS) and other website management tools to do their job.
+Most of them would agree to set the following goals for a new design

-9. Improve the satisfaction of web and content designers
+9. Improve satisfaction of web designers and content

-Similar to improving customer satisfaction, your designers and content creators should also be happy.
+Similar to improving customer satisfaction, your designers and content creators must also be happy.
 They must have all the tools they need to do their job effectively and efficiently.

-They should be interviewed before and after the website redesign to determine what their needs are and if the new website provides a better experience.
+They should be interviewed before and after the website redesign to determine what their needs are and whether the new website provides a better experience.

 10. Reduce the time to complete a task

-Similar to reducing the time spent on tasks by customers, you can apply the same approach to measuring the time it takes to perform certain tasks of managing or updating content by web design companies.
+As well as reducing the time spent on tasks by clients, you can apply the same approach to measuring the time needed to perform certain content management or updating tasks by web design companies.

-Web design companies often provide a support function for their website, and if a problem occurs they may have to intervene.
-It is essential to keep your website updated and error-proof, in addition to being able to solve any incident quickly.
+Web design companies often provide a support function for their website and if a problem occurs, they may need to intervene.
+It is essential to keep your website up to date and error-proof, and to be able to resolve any incidents quickly.

-Websites that are difficult to maintain, do not mix well with other technologies, do not pose security risks, or are constantly going offline represent additional cost and responsibility for your web design department.
-Most web design agencies would agree on the following website goals:
+Websites that are difficult to maintain, do not combine well with other technologies, do not represent security risks or are constantly disconnected represent additional responsibility and cost for your web design department.
+Most web design agencies would agree on the following website objectives:

-This objective can measure the reduction in time (and money) spent on the execution, support and maintenance of a web page.
+This objective can measure the reduction in time (and money) spent on running, supporting and maintaining a website.

-This is a good goal for a company that is spending an exorbitant amount of money in support and maintenance of its website due to outdated technology, incompatibility with other systems, frequent shutdowns, security flaws or other performance problems.
+This is a good goal for a company that is spending an exorbitant amount of money on website support and maintenance due to outdated technology, incompatibility with other systems, frequent downtime, security breaches or other performance issues.

-In our company we recommend updating your website constantly.
-The internet is going very fast and your website should be according to the latest web design trends.
+In our company we recommend to update your website constantly.
+The Internet advances very fast and your website should go according to the latest web design trends.

 Production objectives for your website

-The common goals of the website for the Operations and Production departments are to use the company's website to optimize workflows and automate tasks.
+The common objectives of the website for the Operations and Production departments are to use the company's website to optimize workflows and automate tasks.

-As a consequence, this could result in better customer/employee satisfaction, as well as lower costs.
+As a result, this could result in improved customer/employee satisfaction as well as reduced costs.

-Here is another way to save money by using the website for optimizing the flow of information, automating various tasks, and also reducing overhead by integrating the website into your company's IT ecosystem.
+Here's another way to save money by using the website to optimize information flow, automate various tasks, and also reduce overheads by integrating the website into your company's IT ecosystem.

 Objectives of the website for human resources